 Monster high Easter eggs are super easy to make.
 This decoupage eggs just require: boiled eggs, themed paper napkins, a paintbrush, and egg whites.

 Once you’re done hunting the plastic Easter eggs and finding all the goodies inside, use the plastic eggs to learn!
-Your kids will love the Easter activities.
+Your kids will love the Easter activities(link no longer available).
 Do an alphabet Easter egg hunt, match colors and shapes, combine colors, and even build towers!

 Learn to tell time with this fun Easter Paper plate activity.
 Each hour is a different color Easter egg.
 There is even an Easter bunny in the middle!
 It’s easy to make, vibrant, and fun!